-Whether this is your child’s first hospital experience or not, Child Life Specialists are here to help your child:
+Whether this is your child’s first hospital experience or not, Child Life specialists help them:

-- Express stress, anxiety and other emotions about hospital experiences
+- Express stress, anxiety, and other emotions about their experiences